Univeracity/limitlesslibrary/docs/MANAGED-SERVICE.md

 ## Exact artifact continuation

-A current exact-component result can authorize one bounded artifact without placing its capability in a URL.
+A current exact-component result can select one bounded artifact without placing authority in a URL.
 The ordinary CLI can consume that result in the same invocation:

 ```bash
 limitless service-query \